hype/HYPE_Processing/README.md

       src
 ```

-After library HYPE Processing Library has been successfully installed, restart the Processing application.
+After HYPE has been successfully installed, restart the Processing application.

 #### Build Sources with ANT